Leaf-to-leaf distances in Catalan trees: Average leaf-to-leaf path length in an ordered Catalan tree

-Our primary task is to enumerate paths between leafs on the tree.
-We will say that two leafs have separation $s$ ($s=r-1$) if there are $s$ leafs sitting between the two.
-By this definition adjacent leaves have separation $s=0$ ($r=1$).
+Our primary task is to calculate the average length of the path separating two leaves on the tree.
+For convenience in the following derivation we will define the \emph{separation} $s$ as the number of leaves in between the two leaves under consideration.
+We note that this is one less than the usual definition of distance on a lattice in condensed matter physics (i.e. $s=r-1$, where $r = |x_{2} - x_{1}|$ if $x$ is the position on the lattice).
+By this definition adjacent leaves have separation $s=0$.
 In order to enumerate leaf-to-leaf paths with a given separation it is necessary to distinguish between the left and right arcs of the path following the initial bifurcation.
 Furthermore we need to distinguish between those vertices sitting between the two arcs of the path and those vertices sitting to the left of the left arc or the right of the right arc.
-For our purposes, those vertices to the left of the left arc need not be distinguished form those to the right of the right arc.
+For our purposes, those vertices to the left of the left arc need not be distinguished from those to the right of the right arc.
 The vertices within an arc need to be separated into those which turn left and those which turn right so our diagrammatic dictionary must contain the following vertices

 The generating function for leaf-to-leaf paths needs to enumerate those trees containing (i) $i$ vertices to the left of the left arc or the right of the right arc, (ii) $j$ vertices to the right of the left arc and the left of the right arc, (iii) $k$ left-turning vertices within the left arc, (iv) $l$ right-turning vertices within the left arc, (v) $\bar{k}$ right-turning vertices within the right arc, (vi) $\bar{l}$ left-turning vertices within the right arc, (vii) $m$ vertices above the initial bifurcation, (viii) $1$ initial bifurcation.
 The series so generated will be denoted